-Climate change is described by the World Health Organization as "the greatest threat to global health in the 21st century."1 Yet, climate action could be the greatest public health opportunity to prevent premature deaths, increase life expectancy, and to achieve health and economic co-benefits.^{2,3} To ensure that the health of all Australians is protected from the threat of climate change, we call on the Australian Government to: ensure that the health of all Australians is protected from the threat of climate change, we call on the Australian Government to: ensure that the Australian Government to:
+Climate change is described by the World Health Organization as "the greatest threat to global health in the 21st century."
+Yet, climate action could be the greatest public health opportunity to prevent premature deaths, increase life expectancy, and to achieve health and economic co-benefits.
+Or ensure that the health of all Australians is protected from the threat of climate change, we call on the Australian Government to: ensure that the health of all Australians is protected from the threat of climate change, we call on the Australian Government to: